jayhawk/ratelimit-api/README.md

 Two API Keys

 1. "apikey1" with 10 seconds limit
-2. "apikey2" with 10 seconds limit
+2. "apikey2" with no rate limit set.
+Going to use default global rate limit.

-Global rate limit is 10 seconds.
+Global rate limit is 5 seconds.
 On exceeding the limit, api key will be suspended for next 20 seconds.

+Both global rate limti and suspension time can be changed in application.conf.